 Recording problems is not an end in itself.
 In fact, it can be both expensive and futile unless deficiencies are addressed.
 The point is not to record deficiencies but to close the loop on execution so deficiencies are assigned and addressed.

-Pain relief: the action plan.
+Get Pain relief with: the action plan

 The action plan is an opportunity to apply corrective actions to problem areas.
 It designates an individual responsible for rectifying each problem (anything deemed substandard or non-compliant by the district manager during the audit) and a target date for resolution.
 By doing this, the action plan fosters ownership and accountability at store level.